Zhanyu-Wang/Simulation-based_Finite-sample_Inference_for_Privatized_Data/README.md

 # Introduction

-The code is for the paper 'Simulation-based, Finite-sample Inference for Privatized Data'.
+The code is for the paper 'Simulation-based, Finite-sample Inference for Privatized Data' by Jordan Awan and Zhanyu Wang. https://arxiv.org/abs/2303.05328

 We denote Repro Sample method as Repro, and parametric bootstrap as PB.

 # Run codes and draw figures
 *For those experiments taking longer time to run, e.g., Figure 4, we split their procedure into two steps and provide intermediate results saved in the folder `./results/`.
 To save time, one can skip the first step and use the second step to draw the figures.